 College Navigator Website

 The College Navigator is a free consumer information tool designed to help students compare institutions of higher education.
+Interested parties will find information about student activities, services offered by the institution for individuals with disabilities, enrollment information, net price. and other policies and information.
 Data is collected and analyzed by the National Center for Education Statistics.

 Constitution and Citizenship Day

 The University of Arkansas celebrates Constitution Day and Citizenship Day early on September 17 (or the week before or after, if September 17 falls on the weekend).
-Information regarding the event is posted on the Campus Calendar.
+Information regarding the event is posted on the Arkansas Newswire.